US Tennis Association apologizes for Nazi-era anthem verse

 The USTA wound up issuing a number of Twitter apologies to various people.

-And Riske tweeted later that her initial reaction might have been too strong.
+And Petkovic tweeted later that her initial reaction might have been too strong.

 "After taking a step back and with a bit more rational, I can now assess it the way it was: A mistake, for which the Americans apologized," she tweeted.